Spiritual Direction Certificate: FAQs

 4. Availability to dedicate 6-9 hours weekly to the online courses, and 5 days (including travel) twice during the program for the residencies.

-1. Fill out your application, found under the Application menu link.
+1. Fill out an application, found under the Application menu link.
 This application includes a $25 application fee.

 Yes!
 The program is open for qualified applicants regardless of residence.
 (That is one of the advantages of an online program.)
 But, it is important to keep in mind that essential to the certificate program are the two, on-site residencies.
 In these residencies, students come together with one another and with faculty to develop critical interaction skills.
 There are important opportunities to take advantage of the learning community.

 The program does give helpful and concrete information about this ministry of spiritual direction which often serves to help a person see their fit for this ministry.
 An applicant should have an interest in this field and be willing to commit time and prayer to discerning their call to it during the time they are in the program.
-A select number of students may go through the program as auditors.
-They would not receive a certificate of completion of the Spiritual Direction Program but do get access to the material of the course(s) they are auditing.
+The two-tier structure of the program is beneficial for this, since it gives students a natural opportunity to discern their movement forward in the program.

 The cost of the courses and residencies covers all learning materials.
 Book extracts and articles are included in the online classroom, though on occasion reprinting rights may necessitate students to buy a particular text.
 These books are easily found online at low cost, on average. *Also, if a student finds a particular book helpful, he or she may elect to purchase their own printed copy.